AlexaH88/pianotes/README.md

     - How to Play - explaining to the user the difference between the two play modes and how to access them, and the use of the sheet music.
     - Using the Virtual Piano - explaining to the user in which ways the piano can be played on various devices.

   - The user can access a popup window in the How to Play section, detailing the rules of the challenge.
+A hover effect of the text turning purple, and the cursor becoming a pointer is included, allowing the user to understand that the word 'here' is clickable.
+A popup was used to avoid overloading the page with text, and thus discouraging the user from reading the information.

   - A piano and computer mouse graphic were used for each of the sections, to break up the text-heavy page and instantly make clear to the user what the secions are about.
 The graphics use the same colours and style of the site in order to keep things coherent.